 Evaluate designs using finite element analysis, computational fluid dynamics, and tolerance stackup analysis.

-Manage test plans and vendors for shock and vibration analysis, seismic analysis, and safety certifications.
+Work with our compliance team to support management of test plans and vendors for shock and vibration analysis, seismic analysis, and safety certifications.

 You will thrive in this role if you: